-14. French and Indian War (1754-63) The conflicts between England and France, Europe's great powers, always played out in their North American colonies.
-Each side recruited Native American allies, and a series of conflicts culminated in a decisive British victory and stripped France of control of many is former colonies, including French Louisiana, which was ceded to Spain.
+14. French and Indian War (1754-63) - Conflicts between England and France, Europe's great powers, played out in their North American colonies, and each side recruited Native American allies to help them fight.
+After years of struggle the British finally prevailed, stripping France of many former colonies, including French Louisiana, which was ceded to Spain.
 This war also set the stage for America's War of Independence.